 Wait.
 Give me a moment to stop and have a good laugh.
 This is not a new way of designing web content.
 It’s how we did it in 1999, designing inside a 800W x 600H (in pixels) template for display on 13″ to 15″ monitors using slow dial-up internet.
 As DSL came into being along with large LED flat screen monitors, websites got bigger, wider, flashier.

 Then came smartphones with their tiny display screens, creating a generation of squinty-eyed users turning their phones around and around, scrolling up and down, trying to make large websites work on their small devices.
-Most smartphones do now have larger display screens, and there are lots of good tablets with larger screens.
+Now there are some smartphones tablets with slightly larger screens.

 Here’s where it gets really funny.
 The “new” optimum design model (width by height in pixels) is to accommodate current mobile devices — drum roll, please — on 800W x 600H.
 If you stopped a moment to laugh, join the crowd.
 I laughed as I typed this.

 Yes, the same design specs used in the late nineties are now being used to make web content fit mobile devices.
 I guess the old saying that eventually everything old becomes new again also applies to website design.